 To adjust the child harness, you use the single internal buckle adjustment (above left) to tighten and loosen.
 This process is easy to do even with a baby in the cockpit.
 Moving the seat up and down is done with the adjustment slide on the back of the pack in a pocket behind the seat back (above right).
 It is easier to raise the seat than to lower it.

 This pack has double carry handles on the front and back of the carrier.
 It is lightweight and the handles work well.
 The leg brace pops out from the back and creates a stable base.

-The PerfectFit earned a 7 of 10 for storage with additional pockets over the previous base model but not as many as the Kelty Journey PerfectFit Elite.
+The PerfectFit has more pockets than the previous base model but not as many as some competitors.

 The main storage option on this pack is located on the back with only one waistband pocket within reach of the wearer.
 The waistband pocket is small with an elastic top and no zipper.
 It is large enough to fit the average size smartphone, but without a zipper, it could potentially fall out while hiking.

 The PerfectFit has one large compartment that is similar in size to the combination of the two compartments found on the PerfectFit Elite.
 It is large enough to hold most of the supplies you'll need for hiking.
 However, with a lack of internal dividers or pockets, it can be an organizational nightmare that requires significant searching to find what you are looking for.
 You'll need help accessing the contents, or you'll have to remove it to reach your supplies.